GRADUATE PROGRAMS IN DETAIL

 STAGE THREE: PH.D.

-To receive the Ph.D., the student must write and successfully defend a dissertation, normally on the subject approved by the original proposal committee, no later than the end of the seventh year.
+To receive the Ph.D., the student must write and successfully defend a dissertation, normally on the subject approved by the original proposal committee, no later than the end of the sixth year.
+Candidature beyond year six can be extended only by exceptional petition.
 Throughout, the sponsor is the candidate’s primary academic adviser.

-GSAS requires a meeting every semester with the dissertation sponsor and at least one other faculty member, to receive timely feedback on the dissertation work and regular support throughout the dissertation-writing process.
-While GSAS monitors the meeting process, in consultation with the DGS, students are themselves responsible for scheduling the meetings and registering meeting dates with GSAS.
+GSAS requires a meeting every semester with the dissertation sponsor and at least one other faculty member, in order to receive timely feedback on the dissertation work and regular support throughout the dissertation-writing process.
+While GSAS monitors the meeting process, in consultation with the DGS, students are themselves responsible for scheduling the meetings.

 The defense is preceded by the distribution of the dissertation to all members of the committee at a point arranged with the sponsor (usually four to five weeks before the defense) and followed by the deposit of the final, revised version of the dissertation to GSAS at a time depending on the outcome of the defense (usually one month after the defense).
 The DAAF assists the candidate in the process of distributing, defending, and depositing.
 More information about the distribution, defense, and deposit process can be found here.